On this page:

 Specific legislative provisions apply to disputes in relation to the underpayment or non-payment of winnings for bets made with a licensed Sports Bookmaker.

 A person who claims not to have been paid, or to have been underpaid, for a bet made with a sports bookmaker may refer the betting dispute to the Commission.
 The dispute is to be referred to the Commission within 28 days of the completion of the event on which the bet was made.

 On referral of a betting dispute to the Commission, the Commission must give a written direction about the dispute as soon as practicable.
 A copy of the dispute form is available from the following link, Betting Dispute form (PDF 57KB).

-A full list of racing and wagering fees and charges can be found under the Forms and Fees menu or the ACT Legislation Register.
+A full list of racing and wagering fees can be found under the Forms and Fees menu or the ACT Legislation Register.